Traditional Sweat Lodge Ceremony

 Three different kinds of plants are used in Northwest Indigenous Culture to smudge.
 Cedar bows are burned for the purpose of cleansing; the smoke rises and the prayers make their way to the Creator.
 Sage is burned in smudging ceremonies to drive out ill feeling or influences, protecting the place of ceremony.
 Sweet Grass, one of the most sacred plants, is frequently burned after either sage or cedar to bring in positive influences and energies.

 These ceremonies are personal and private, so arrangements must be made in advance.
 Minimum number of people are required.
-For information and costs please contact us.
+Skwachàys Lodge Hotel and Gallery_Sweat_ReleaseForm must be completed by all participants.
+For more information and costs, please contact us.